Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Countermeasures

 \section{Countermeasures}

 Preventing electromagnetic interference completely is challenging.
 In the following, we discuss potential countermeasures that cannot fully prevent the attack but raise the bar high enough to make the attack too resource-intensive for a would-be attacker.
+If the required attack budget increases substantially, the attack becomes potentially unattractive even for more sophisticated adversaries.